Nornalup Inlet

 It is approximately 1300 ha in extent, and up to 5 m deep.
 It is fed by the Deep and Frankland Rivers, and communicates with the Walpole Inlet via a natural channel approximately 1 km long and 2 m deep.

-The name is Noongar in origin, meaning "the place of the tiger snake" (Notechis scutatus).
+The name is Noongar in origin, meaning (Notechis scutatus).

 The estuary is wave dominated and is mostly not modified but the catchment has been substantially cleared.
 The inlets have a naturally low turbidity but have a high sediment trapping efficiency.
 The inlets have a total area of 15.8 km2, most of the area being found in the central basin.
 The inlet has a mean depth of 2 m.

-The Walpole - Nornalup inlet system is the only permanently open estuarine system in the South West, giving it great biological diversity.
+The Walpole-Nornalup inlet system is the only permanently open estuarine system in the South West, giving it great biological diversity.